Children of the Corn (film series)

-The Children of the Corn film series began with Children of the Corn, released in 1984 by New World Pictures.
+Children of the Corn is an American film series based on the Stephen King's short story "Children of the Corn" (1977).
+The series began with Children of the Corn, released in 1984 by New World Pictures.
 After the release of Children of the Corn II: The Final Sacrifice (1992) and the series' acquisition by Dimension Films, the subsequent installments were released directly to video, and bore little to no narrative continuity, beginning with Children of the Corn III: Urban Harvest (1995).
 In 2009, a second adaptation of the short story aired on the Syfy network, via Fox 21 Television.
-A third adaptation of the short story titled Children of the Corn (2020), was released on October 23, 2020.
+A third adaptation of the short story and a reboot also titled Children of the Corn (2020), was released on October 23, 2020.